jalil-salame/jalil-salame.github.io/content/rust_references.md

 It might seems like I just contradicted myself by saying that a `&mut` is more powerful than a `&`, because you can't copy a `&mut` reference, but you can copy a `&` reference.
-That is not a porblem though, because `&mut` is unique, we can temporarily invalidate it, and get a `&` to it, this `&` can be copied as many times as we'd like, and once we are done with it, our original `&mut` will become valid again.
+That is not a problem though, because `&mut` is unique, we can temporarily invalidate it, and get a `&` to it, this `&` can be copied as many times as we'd like, and once we are done with it, our original `&mut` will become valid again.